xcp-ng-rpms/pyproject-rpm-macros/README.md

 `%pyproject_save_files` can automatically mark license files with `%license` macro and  language (`*.mo`) files with `%lang` macro and appropriate language code.
-Only license files declared via [PEP 639] `License-Field` field are detected.
+Only license files declared via [PEP 639] `License-File` field are detected.
 [PEP 639] is still a draft and can be changed in the future.

 Note that `%pyproject_save_files` uses data from the [RECORD file](https://www.python.org/dev/peps/pep-0627/).